zkf1997/DIMOS/README.md

 # Motion Generation Demos
 We provide three demos showcasing how to synthesize various human motions in general 3D scenes, and illustrate using an example scene included in the [download link](https://drive.google.com/drive/folders/1AvM4GvdkG1OkggaQnggNeGmt2xgipKRU?usp=sharing).

-We assume the scene is given as a `ply` mesh file, with z-axis pointing up, and the floor plane is at z=0.
+We assume the scene and objects are given as `ply` mesh files, with z-axis pointing up, and the floor plane is at z=0.

 To generate object interactions, we assume the object instance is segmented and provided as a separate `ply` mesh.

+Due to the stochastic nature of our method, the generated results will have various quality and may have failures.

 ### Locomotion in 3D Scenes
 This demo generates locomotion in 3D scenes given a pair of start and target locations.
 You can also choose to manually specify the path consisting of waypoints.